Analysis: France needs tough reforms to halt debt spike

 The employers group called on French politicians on Tuesday to follow Berlin's 2007 move to use value-added tax to fund welfare, while shifting more of the burden of social payments from firms to employees.

-"Lowering debt involves dynamizing the economy by giving our companies the chance to invest, spend and hire," said MEDEF President Laurence Parisot.
+"Lowering debt involves dynamising the economy by giving our companies the chance to invest, spend and hire," said MEDEF President Laurence Parisot.

 Sarkozy -- who trails his Socialist presidential rival Francois Hollande in polls -- has so far steered clear of tough labor and welfare reforms, preferring to cut tax exemptions rather than government spending.